Parex Resources Announces Approval of Normal Course Issuer Bid and Automatic Share Purchase Plan

 About Parex Resources Inc.

 Parex is the largest independent oil and gas company in Colombia, focusing on sustainable, conventional production.
 The Company’s corporate headquarters are in Calgary, Canada, with an operating office in Bogotá, Colombia.
-Parex is a member of the S&P/TSX Composite ESG Index and its shares trade on the TSX under the symbol PXT.
+Parex shares trade on the Toronto Stock Exchange under the symbol PXT.

 Advisory on Forward-Looking Statements